jgowdy71/computational_methods_for_economists/README.md

-# computational_method
+# computational_methods_for_economists
-An introduction to python programming and algorithmic design for economists
+An introduction to Python programming and algorithmic design for economists.